Fermat's right triangle theorem: Squares in arithmetic progression

 In 1225, Emperor Frederick II challenged the mathematician Fibonacci to take part in a mathematical contest against several other mathematicians, with three problems set by his court philosopher John of Palermo.
-The first of these problems asked for three rational numbers whose squares were equally spaced five units apart, solved by Fibonacci with the three numbers $31/12$, $41/12$, and $49/12$.
+The first of these problems asked for three rational numbers whose squares were equally spaced five units apart; Fibonacci solved it with the three numbers $31/12$, $41/12$, and $49/12$.

 In The Book of Squares, published later the same year by Fibonacci, he solved the more general problem of finding triples of square numbers that are equally spaced from each other, forming an arithmetic progression.
 Fibonacci called the gap between these numbers a congruum.
 One way of describing Fibonacci's solution is that the numbers to be squared are the difference of legs, hypotenuse, and sum of legs of a Pythagorean triangle, and that the congruum is four times the area of the same triangle.
 Fibonacci observed that it is impossible for a congruum to be a square number itself, but did not present a satisfactory proof of this fact.